isomerpages/moe-bendemeersec/_resources-for-student-n-parent/Sale of Books and Uniform.md

 description: ""
 variant: markdown
 ---
-Our school bookshop is located beside the school library.
+During school holiday, the bookshop will be operating at Level 1 Classroom.

 Besides books and stationery, students can also buy school uniforms.

 The bookshop is opened on the following days with the operating hours as follows:

-Operating hours:  Mon-Fri: 9.00am - 3.00pm,  Sat: 9.00am - 11.30am.
+Mon-Fri: 9.00am - 3.00pm,  Sat: 9.00am - 11.30am.

 |Date | Day |  |
 | - | - | - |